Skip to main content

 Biography

 Rupert Bond was born in London.
-He gained his Bachelor of Music at Goldsmiths' College, London University and then successfully auditioned for the Conductor's Course at the Royal Academy of Music, where he also studied Double Bass.
+He gained his Bachelor of Music degree at Goldsmiths' College, London University and then successfully auditioned for the Conductor’s Course at the Royal Academy of Music, where he also studied the Double Bass.
 His most formative musical experience was as a student of George Hurst.
 He also holds a Master of Music degree in Composition from Surrey University.
-In 1999 he was appointed an Associate of the Royal Academy of Music for "Services to Music".
+In 1999 he was appointed an Associate of the RAM for “Services to Music”.

-He began his career as a free-lance conductor and bass player, but a change of direction led to him being appointed as Director of Music at James Allen's Girls' School in London - a post that was once held by Gustav Holst.
-He was able to continue his conducting vocation and founded the professional orchestra Docklands Sinfonietta.
-He also developed his skills as a composer and has written over 40 compositions.
+Beginning his career as a free-lance conductor and bass player, a change of direction led to his appointment as Director of Music at James Allen's Girls' School in London – a position once held by Gustav Holst.
+Whilst in post he continued his conducting vocation and founded the professional orchestra, Docklands Sinfonietta.
+He also develops his skills as a composer and has to date written over 40 works.

 CONDUCTOR